tomjoht/learnapidoc/_docs/resources/docapis_aerisweather_example.md

 path1: /likeadeveloper.html
 ---

-Use the Aeris Weather API to get the wind speed (MPH) for a specific place (your choice).
+In this activity, you'll use the Aeris Weather API to get the wind speed for a specific place (your choice).
+You'll then display the wind speed on a web page based on some conditional logic about the wind speed's value.

 {% if site.format == "web" %}
 * TOC